 Different areas utilize different trailhead parking passes, some of which are fairly expensive.
 If you already have one type of pass, you may want to search only for snowshoe routes that use those passes.

 Did you find any road closures that will narrow down geographic regions?
 If the road to get you there is impassable, you can kiss that snowshoe goodbye.

 - Seasonal goals, wishes?

 Lastly, narrow snowshoes based on seasonal features.
-If the weather says heavy snow, you can know there won’t be significant views, so stick to hikes where incredible forests are the feature, like Lanham Lake or Commonwealth Basin.
+If the weather says heavy snow, you can be sure there won’t be significant views, so stick to hikes where incredible forests are the feature, like Lanham Lake or Commonwealth Basin.
 First bluebird day in a month?
 Head out on that snowshoe that promises views for days, like Artist Point or Mazama Ridge.